lukewys/flowerjuce/README.md

 text2sound4all is a multitrack looper that lets you generate sounds from text prompts using stable audio open small.

 ## the CLEAT panner

-the CLEAT panner is a specialized spatialization tool designed for high-density speaker arrays (specifically the 16-channel CLEAT system). it goes beyond standard panning with a suite of generative and reactive features.
+the CLEAT panner is an auto spatialization tool designed for the 16-channel CLEAT system at [elastic arts](https://cleat.info).

 ![Main 2D Panner UI](assets/cleat_panner.png)